benjamin-hodgson/benjamin-hodgson.github.io/drafts/2018-12-01-the-fourth-type-of-variance.md

 <img src="/images/2018-12-01-the-fourth-type-of-variance/lattice.jpg" width="900" />

-For completeness, here are witnesses to the superclass constraints:
+For completeness, here's the proof that the superclass constraints make sense:

 ```haskell
 defaultFmap :: Phantom f => (a -> b) -> f a -> f b